sjsikora/bayesian-scRNAseq-label-transfer/README.md

 <img width="400" alt="image" src="https://github.com/sjsikora/bayesian-scRNAseq-label-transfer/assets/20007305/b3fa6a32-76de-4485-ba1b-c7581cc9cbd2">

-To see if this algorithm was on the right track, the same scRNAseq dataset was imported into monocle3.
+To assess this algorithm's ability to transfer cross-tree transisitions in a query, the same scRNAseq dataset was imported into monocle3.
 Undifferentiated and progenitors cells were removed.
 The dataset was split by libraries into a reference and query data set.
-Since the scRNAseq only annotated the cells by cell type, a cell ontogeny was applied to the reference cell dataset.
-The cross-tree transitions were simulated by random chance.
+Since the scRNAseq only annotated the cells by cell type, a cell ontogeny was applied to the reference cell dataset with cross-tree transitions simulated by random chance (30%).
 Finally, the reference and the query were run through the main function.

 <details>
     <summary>Reference cell data set plotted by measured cell type:</summary>